idaholab/moose/modules/subchannel/doc/content/source/postprocessors/PinSurfaceTemperature.md

 <!-- -->

 This is a postprocessor that calculates and prints the pin surface temperature `Tpin`.
-To be more exact, `Tpin` is calcualted inside the `SCM` solver:
+To be more exact, `Tpin` is calculated inside the `SCM` solver:

 The assumption is that each neighboring subchannel to a specific pin sees the same heat flux.
-Using a `Dittus-Boelter` approach we calculate surface temperatures for each neighbor.
+Using the `Dittus-Boelter` approach we calculate surface temperatures for each neighbor.
 The numerical average is `Tpin`.

-Then, the postprocessor interpolates the value of the variable `Tpin` at a certain pin and height.
+Then, the postprocessor interpolates the value of the variable `Tpin` at a certain pin [!param](/Postprocessors/PinSurfaceTemperature/index) and [!param](/Postprocessors/PinSurfaceTemperature/height).

 ## Example Input File Syntax